 2. Select the AMD GPU

-- Minecraft players with AMD GPUs will need to right-click the desktop and select AMD Radeon Settings.
+- Right-click the desktop and select AMD Radeon Settings.

 - Then click the System tab.